-In the following years he has been immersed in driving R&D, disruptive innovation, the production and presentation of pioneering digital arts programmes in gallery, online, mobile, locative and live performance contexts.
+In the following years he was immersed in driving R&D, disruptive innovation, the production and presentation of pioneering digital arts programmes in gallery, online, mobile, locative and live performance contexts.

-He has conceived and delivered complex strategic and creative visions for businesses that seek to operate at the forefront of digital and visual culture in an international context.
+He conceived and delivered complex strategic and creative visions for organisations seeking to operate at the forefront of digital and visual culture in an international context.

 As Lead Designer at BBC Online he designed the first BBC Football website and collaborated with broadcast colleagues on groundbreaking work on websites supporting television and radio programming including: Radio One; East Enders and Walking with Dinosaurs.

-He left the BBC to take up the position of Head of Digital Art at the Institute of Contemporary Arts (ICA) where his curatorial work, including Cybersalon talks, conferences exploring gaming culture, festivals and exhibitions by artists and designers such as Mongrel, Danny Brown, John Maeda and Tomato engaged the new wave of thinkers and artists who were shaping the then emerging digital scene.
+He left the BBC to take up the position of Head of New Media at the Institute of Contemporary Arts (ICA) where his curatorial work, including Cybersalon talks, conferences exploring gaming culture, festivals and exhibitions by artists and designers such as Mongrel, Danny Brown, John Maeda and Tomato engaged the new wave of thinkers and artists who were shaping the then emerging digital scene.

 Tom brokered the first tranche of digital entrepreneurs to join the Cultural Entrepreneurs Club at the ICA, which supported 500 of London’s most innovative young creative businesses.

-Tom has been the Creative Director of two important urban regeneration projects that established innovative mixed use, multi-stakeholder business models; the influential Media Centre in Huddersfield – a cluster of 120 arts and creative SMEs, a bespoke digital art gallery (Medialounge), cafe and live-work apartments and the landmark £26 million Phoenix Square Film and Digital Media in Leicester – a complex of three digital cinemas, digital art gallery, restaurant, creative business spaces, production studios, retail units and private apartments.
+Tom has been the Creative Director of two notable urban regeneration projects that established innovative mixed use, multi-stakeholder business models; the influential Media Centre in Huddersfield – a cluster of 120 arts and creative SMEs, a bespoke gallery (Medialounge), cafe and live-work apartments and the landmark £26 million Phoenix Square Film and Digital Media in Leicester – a complex of three digital cinemas, art gallery, restaurant, creative business spaces, production studios, retail units and private apartments.